KeenanLukeOM/alchemix-v3-docs/docs/user/faq.md

 <summary>How does my loan repay itself?</summary>

 Your MYT collateral grows in value as its underlying strategies earn yield.
-On each scheduled redemption date the Transmuter swaps a slice of that collateral, equal in value to the queued alAssets earmarked for your position, and applies the proceeds to your outstanding debt.
+When a redemption occurs, the Transmuter swaps a portion of that collateral, equal in value to the queued alAssets earmarked for your position, and applies the proceeds to your outstanding debt.

-Between redemptions the full collateral balance continues compounding, so the loan principal can only decline unless you choose to borrow more.
+Each position has a maturity date, but redemptions can happen earlier or later depending on user activity.
+Until a redemption takes place, your full collateral balance continues compounding, and your debt remains unchanged unless you choose to borrow more.

 Learn more about Self-Repaying Loans →